signalwire/zsLib-eventing/README.md

 `_win_etw.dll` - A resource DLL containing all the information needed to display the captured events in a human readable format using an event viewer (such as the Windows Performance Analyzer)

+Once the `_win_etw.h` generation is complete, the source is ready to compile on Windows.
+On other non-windows platforms, this windows specific header is not used an thus generating this header is not needed.

 The following windows batch script can be used to register the compiled message DLL for viewing events with a windows event viewer (such as the Windows Perforamce Analyzer):
 ````bat
 echo.